-As a guideline to what to do and how to do it EBS was founded on the four Basic Principles; Make to use, Empowered People, Eliminations of Waste and Processes in Control.
-The principles of EBS are anchored in Elkem Core Values and act as a guideline of thought and action.
+As a guideline to what to do and how to do it EBS was founded on four basic principles; Make to use, empowered people, elimination of waste and processes in control.
+The principles of EBS are anchored in Elkem core values and act as a guideline of thought and action.

 puts the customer, both internal and external, into focus.
-The principle states that everyone in the organization – down to the individual level – is connected as internal customers and suppliers in close relation to each other.
+The principle states that everyone in the organisation – down to the individual level – is connected as internal customers and suppliers in close relation to each other.
 The results we produce must always meet our customer’s need.
-For all customer-supplier relationships there is an ideal situation characterized by better safety and morale, as required, 0 defects, instant response, one to one and at lowest cost.
+For all customer-supplier relations there is an ideal situation characterised by better safety and morale, as required, zero defects, instant response, one to one and at lowest cost.

 is a conviction that each and every success is attributable to at least 70% human effort and just 30% to the system behind it.
 The people doing the work are the experts.
 They connect systems and are the driving forces within our value chain.
-The skills of the employees and their knowledge and experience add up to a resource that Elkem seeks to liberate through increased team organization and the development of a systematic form of working where employees have an opportunity to contribute and can influence problem-solving and continuous improvement.
+The skills of the employees, their knowledge and experience, add up to a resource that Elkem seeks to liberate through increased team organisation and the development of a systematic form of working where employees have an opportunity to contribute and can influence problem-solving and continuous improvement.

 Processes in control

 is about stability.
 We need predictable and consistent processes when it comes to manpower, machines, materials, and methods in order to meet our customers’ demands.
 This principle puts focus to the process.
 It is about developing a common understanding of the process with all its input and control parameters, make decisions based on data and facts, and removing unwanted variation in our processes.